ingomohr/docwriter/README.md

 - with option to append content as markdown to the document

 ### First Example: Hello World
-This is a simple writer to create a docx file that simple says "Hello _World_!".
+This is a simple writer to create a docx file that simply says "Hello _World_!".

 ```Java
 import java.nio.file.Path;